 Friday September 4, 2015

-In preparation for tomorrow’s day excursion with guests I went to the marina and washed down the deck and the cockpit with the pressure hose and re-filled the water tanks.
+In preparation for tomorrow’s day excursion with guests I went to the marina and washed down, with the pressure hose, the deck and the cockpit and re-filled the water tanks.
 I also connected the boat with the shore AC power and turned on the refrigerator.

 Saturday September 5, 2015

 Our friends Dimitris and Vanessa Vourliotis and Yiorgos and Artemis Tsesmetzi were my guests for a day excursion with Thetis.
 There was very little wind so I put up the tent.
-When they arrived I asked which direction they preferred to go.
+When they arrived in the marina I asked which direction they preferred to go.
 They chose west towards the small island of Samiopoula.